 In 2024, the IRS introduced a new procedure to allow returns to be electronically filed with certain dependent-related reject codes.
 A return with a reject code referencing a duplicate dependent will be accepted if the primary taxpayer on the return has an IP PIN.

 Once the taxpayer obtains an IP PIN, enter the PIN in the return and re-transmit it.
-The return can also be paper filed.
+The return can also be paper filed if desired.

 Note: This new procedure applies to tax years after 2023.
 For tax years 2023 and prior, a return with a dependent-related reject code will need to be filed in paper form or have the dependent removed to be able to e-file the return.